Airports in Pakistan

 List of Airports in Pakistan

-The Pakistan Civil Aviation Authority oversees all civil airports in Pakistan, except for Sialkot International Airport, the nation’s first privately owned airport and the first airport in South Asia to be open to domestic and international civil aviation.
-The owner and operator of the business are the Sialkot Chamber of Commerce & Industry.
+The Pakistan Civil Aviation Authority oversees all civil airports in Pakistan except for Sialkot International Airport, the nation’s first privately owned airport and the first airport in South Asia to be open to domestic and international civil aviation.
+The Sialkot Chamber of Commerce & Industry owns and operates the airport.

 Military airfields are primarily managed by the Pakistan Air Force, except for Tarbela Army Aviation Airbase and Dhamial Army Aviation Airbase in Rawalpindi, which the Pakistan Army governs.